fraferla/fraferla.github.io/_pages/research.md

 [[**Cite**]](http://fraferla.github.io/files/cite/Ferlaino_2025b.txt)

 This study examines how different types of financial frictions influence household wealth and consumption inequality in response to a contractionary monetary policy shock.
 The analysis considers two key frictions: those affecting production firms and those related to household borrowing, both incorporated into a HANK model.
 The results suggest that frictions in the productive sector have a stronger impact on wealth inequality, whereas frictions in household borrowing lead to greater consumption dispersion relative to the counterfactual scenario.
 This divergence primarily arises from dynamics around the zero-wealth threshold, particularly the behavior of the household borrowing spread.

+## WORK IN PROGRESS

+### "A Behavioral Attention Channel in Inflation Expectations?"

+# with Giovanni Di Bartolomeo, Carolina Serpieri

+Draft coming soon!